abednarik/moving-to-terraform/README.md

 }
 ```

-I choose to atore variables in a dedicated file (variables.tf)[repo-url:variables.tf].
+I choose to atore variables in a dedicated file [variables.tf](https://github.com/abednarik/moving-to-terraform/blob/master/variables.tf).
 Please, have
 a look at the file and get familiar with it.

-Now, let get started with the (main.tf)[repo-url:main.tf].
+Now, let get started with the [main.tf](https://github.com/abednarik/moving-to-terraform/blob/master/main.tf).
 Here is where we set all the resources we
 plan to use in AWS.
 First, we define the provider.
 Terraform supports multiple providers, Like AWS Web Services, DigitalOcean,
 Azure, Google Cloud, OpenStack and others.